mooreApps22/so_long/README.md

 10000000000P1
 1111111111111```

-The program can take any configuration of a bitmap, validate it, initialize it, render the graphics, and manager inputs controls from the player for gameplay.
+The program can take any configuration of a bitmap, validate it, initialize it, render the graphics, and manage input controls from the player for gameplay.